 No matter how good your VPN would be if your ISP provides slower internet connections or you’re using a slower plan.
 Your ISP controls the overall speed of the internet.

 The physical distance that data has to travel plays a big role.
 To explain this phenomenon, check the pictures below.

-As you can see there is a quite a big difference when moving through continents.
-Here’s another reference for you when I am connected to our VPN server in Germany.
+As you can see, there is quite a big difference when moving through continents.
+So here’s another reference for you when I am connected to our VPN server in Germany.

-As the level of encryption increases, the speed of VPN begins to lower.
-OpenVPN protocol is more secure than PPTP protocol but has significantly lesser speed.
-If most of the tasks you do on the internet don’t need a high level of encryption.
-However we at VPN Surf use IKEv2 protocol which is the balanced protocol with the best speeds with the best security.
+Did you know that VPN speed decreases when the encryption level increases?
+Yes, that’s why OpenVPN protocol is more secure than PPTP protocol but has significantly lesser speed.
+Suppose most of the tasks you do on the internet don’t need a high level of encryption.
+However, we at VPN Surf use the IKEv2 protocol, which is the balanced protocol with the best speeds with the best security.

-Many popular VPN service providers have their servers overloaded with users which results in slow speeds.
-Before investing on a VPN, make sure that they provide a server status page with real-time bandwidth information.
+Many popular VPN service providers have their servers overloaded with users, which results in slow speeds.
+Before investing in a VPN, ensure that they provide a server status page with real-time bandwidth information.

 Let us know in the comments below if you found this helpful and if you know any new ways to test a VPN connection.